 Yes.
 The Synthetic Credential Vault securely stores credentials used for synthetic jobs.
 When you create a synthetic job with a synthetic script, you can retrieve a stored key/value credential pair, like a username and password, and inject the credential into the synthetic script.
 Then, when the synthetic job runs, the synthetic script executes and retrieves the credentials stored in the Synthetic Credential Vault.

 See our documentation to learn more about the Synthetic Credential Vault.

 The short answer is that scripts and their results always go over encrypted channels.
 The scripts and results are stored in clear text in various databases, so a database breach could compromise the information, but, of course, we try very hard to prevent database breaches.

 For the long answer, see the summary of the data path of a script and its results below.
 (Foo) denotes data at rest.

 Each of the -> links uses HTTPS, with two possible exceptions which are determined by the user:

 If you can write Python code to do something using the standard libraries, you can do that in your script.
 For example, you can use Python's requests library to make REST calls to fetch a password.

 You can wait for the iFrame element to be clickable as shown in the snippet below.

 No, the snapshot retention period cannot currently be extended on SaaS.

-As of April 2016, API testing is in the long-term vision for Synthetic, but the feature is not on any roadmaps yet.
 If the customer's use case involves monitoring the API from inside their network, then Service Availability is the preferred solution.
 Monitoring from outside their network is not an option at this time.